riverbed/Riverbed-Community-Toolkit/103-opentelemetry-otlp-python-app/README.md

 curl http://localhost:8103/server_request
 ```

-### 4. Open the Aternity APM webconsole to visualize and analyze the traces collected for every transaction
+### 4. Open the Aternity APM web console to visualize and analyze the traces collected for every transaction

 Search transaction, browse the spans for the selected transaction :